NawabHost/bkash-checkout-for-whmcs/README.md

-# bKash Merchant Checkout Payment Gateway for WHMCS
+# bKash Checkout Payment for WHMCS

 bKash Merchant Checkout module allow you to integrate payment solutions with the WHMCS automation platform.